With the ever-changing mobility industry, ID verification can help to create a faster, safer, and more equal way to travel.

 With the e-hailing market accounting for more than 90% of consumer spending in shared mobility globally, companies need to know who they are doing business with.
 Safety is paramount when it comes to transportation, especially when individuals drive or hail vehicles they don’t own.
 Companies need to know they can trust whoever is using their service, and consumers need to be able to trust the companies they use.

-Identity verification solutions can provide that trust and level of assurance that both parties are looking for.
+Identity verification solutions in shared mobility can provide that trust and level of assurance that both parties are looking for.
 All that is needed is a government ID and a selfie.
 Users simply need to download a mobility service app, upload a photo of their driver’s license and submit a selfie.
 Verification takes minutes and users can be on their way to their final destination.

 By having such a process in place, mobility companies empower people at every stage of life to get where they need to be, while maintaining a level of security.
 Products such as IDnow’s AutoIdent enable businesses to offer a smooth verification process for their costumers, while preventing ID fraud or underage driving.
 Both fraud and underage driving are dangerous to businesses and consumers alike because lives are literally on the line.
 A simple driver’s license verification has the potential to save lives.